SAP/abap-file-formats/file-formats/enhs/format.md

 # File Format for Object Type ENHS

-For ENHS (BAdI Enhancement Spot) there is a metadata file.
+For ENHS (BAdI Enhancement Spot), there is a metadata file.
-The JSON schema for the enhs metadata file is provided [here](./enhs.json).
+The JSON schema for the ENHS metadata file is provided [here](./enhs.json).

 Example files for an ENHS `z_aff_example_enhs` are provided in the following table.
 File | Content